Sacred Heart Cathedral, Hamilton

-Sacred Heart Cathedral, Hamilton is the cathedral church of the Diocese of Maitland-Newcastle and the seat and residence of the Bishop of Maitland-Newcastle, New South Wales, Australia, which is currently vacant following the death of Bishop William Wright on 13 November 2021.
+Sacred Heart Cathedral, Hamilton, is the cathedral church of the Roman Catholic Diocese of Maitland-Newcastle and the seat and residence of the Catholic Bishop of Maitland-Newcastle, New South Wales, Australia.
+The position is currently held by Bishop Michael Kennedy, who was installed on 2 February 2023 following the death of Bishop William Wright on 13 November 2021.

 History

-Construction began on the church building of the Sacred Heart in 1928, in the midst of the Great Depression.
+Construction began on the Church of the Sacred Heart in 1928, in the midst of the Great Depression.
 The parish priest, Monsignor Victor Francis Peters, was heavily influenced by the architecture of the Cathedral of the Assumption in Thurles in Ireland, where he had been a seminarian.

 He was also influenced by the Cathedral Basilica of Saints Peter and Paul in Philadelphia, USA and the brick work in front of the Pisa church in Italy.
 Due to the financial constraints of the Great Depression, the church was largely built thanks to the generosity of parishioners, who helped to physically dig the foundations and donated bricks at a cost of two pence a brick.
 A donation of ten pounds was the norm.
 The foundation stone for the church was laid on 23 September 1928, the first brick was laid on 1 February 1929 and the last brick was put in place 10 months later on 1 December 1929.
 In total 700,000 bricks were used.
 The Church of the Sacred Heart was officially opened in 1930 as the parish church of Hamilton.
 It was consecrated by Bishop Edmund Gleeson on 12 September 1941.